jaythad13/Mathematikezettelkasten/Mathematical Analysis I --- math-131/notes/Open and closed sets.md

 ---
 tags:
-- rudin/2
+- math-131/6
 - anal
 - top
-- self-study
 ---

 For this section, $X$ denotes a metric space with metric $d$, and any points or subsets we mention are considered to be elements or subsets of $X$.

-Recall the definitions of [[Analysis --- rudin/notes/Metric spaces#_definition _ open set|open sets]] and [[Analysis --- rudin/notes/Metric spaces#_definition _ closed set|closed sets]] in metric spaces.
+Recall the definitions of [[Mathematical Analysis I --- math-131/notes/Metric spaces#_definition _ open set|open sets]] and [[Mathematical Analysis I --- math-131/notes/Metric spaces#_definition _ closed set|closed sets]] in metric spaces.
 It turns out that open sets and closed sets are interesting in their own right and are incredibly useful.
 We will spend time learning why.

 ##### _examples:_ open sets